uhkniazi/Schisto_medip/README.md

 # 03_bis_seq_vs_medip.R
 Data published by frank lyko downloaded as bed format.
 It was imported as a csv file and converted to a GRanges object.
 The Sequence version 5.2 was imported as a Biostrings object (DNAStringSet).
-The proportion cutoff for 5mC of > 0.1 was used, and chromosome name
-W was changed to ZW for compatibility with genome version 5.2.
+The proportions are broken down into quantiles and plotted as a histogram to reproduce the figure 1 from lyko's paper.
+The proportion cutoff for 5mC of > 0.1 was used, and chromosome name W was changed to ZW for compatibility with genome version 5.2.
 The sequence of each scaffold of each Bs-Seq GRanges object extracted using the custom function f_DNAStringSet_GRangesSequenceFromDNAStringSet.
 Those residues that were C were marked as + stranded ranges while those as G were - stranded ranges.
 The MeDIP data was imported (created earlier using 01_dismiss_to_gff.R) and peaks that should occur in the male are included in the analysis.
 //The BS-Seq data is broken down into quantiles of proportions (how many times it was seen / total number of times it was seen).
 The features object created earlier is used (create_features_from_gff.R) for calculating feature overlaps.
 The main plots of interest are proportion of MeDIP peak and BS-Seq 5mC distribution over the features, modelled as a multinomial distribution, and confidence